How to Open a New Optometry Practice

 "Small banks can be easier to work with, according to colleagues who’ve gotten loans from those institutions." – Dr. Dryer

 Loans will be given based on financial status, how much debt is tied up in student loans, and the amount of living expenses.
+The bank will ask for tax documents and proof of income from an outside employer.

 Keep in mind that most loans require a business owner to work at least three days outside of their optometry practice so that there is some cash flow and working capital.